 - 1. Open the file <Zowe instance directory>/instance.env. - 2.
-Find the property LAUNCH COMPONENT GROUPS and set GATEWAY - 3.
+Find the property ZWE\LAUNCH\COMPONENTS and set discovery, gateway, api-catalog - 3.
 Restart Zowe&trade.

-To learn more about the related section of the environment file, see Component groups on page 149.
+To learn more about the related section of the environment file, see Component groups on page 151.
+We recommend you open this page in a new tab.